archf/ansible-bind/README.md

 ## Todo

-- make it work with bind chroot
-- add bind-chroot package installation
 - template named.soa
+- activate selinux when not running inside chroot
 - A python script to parse all forward zones and generate all the reverse RR from them